onginnovations/MR_RetailExperienceWorkshop/.md/3-configure-virtual-showroom.md

     ![Screenshot of configuring the Min Max Scale Constraint component](img/configure-min-max-scale-constraint.png)

-    >**Note:** Objects that will be scalable should all have a Min Max Sale Constraint component that is configured for Two handed scaling.
+    >**Note:** Objects that will be scalable should all have a Min Max Sale Constraint component that is configured for Two-handed scaling.
 This way the user doesn't accidentally scale an object while  simply trying to move it.

 ## Include UX elements